 On the other hand, $\Ker M_1^\text{T}$ is generated by the six following vectors.

-After the change of variable $\sigma$, Vassiliev's incidence signs coincide with the signs defining our compact variables in Notation~\ref{not:16trees}, up to Vassiliev's $\varepsilon\zeta$.
-The latter is $-1$ in the case of\, \raisebox{-0.1em}{ }\,, \raisebox{-0.1em}{ } and \raisebox{-0.1em}{ }\, \cite[Theorem $3.1$, Example $4.3$]{MortierSimplification}.
-After changing accordingly the signs in Columns $8$, $9$ and $16$ in the six vectors above, one recovers the $16$T and $28$T relations as expected.
+After the change of variable $\sigma$, Vassiliev's incidence signs coincide with the signs defining our compact variables in Notation~\ref{not:16trees}, up to Vassiliev's $\varepsilon\zeta$ which is $-1$ exactly in the case of\, \raisebox{-0.1em}{ }\,, \raisebox{-0.1em}{ } and \raisebox{-0.1em}{ } (see \cite[Theorem $3.1$, Example $4.3$]{MortierSimplification}.
+After changing the signs accordingly in Columns $8$, $9$ and $16$ in the six vectors above, one recovers the $16$T and $28$T relations as expected.